Instance-JS/Instance/docs/ADR.md

 The result: A novel architecture where `instance === element`, combining native DOM, class inheritance, and jQuery fluency without wrappers or abstraction layers.

-*P.S.
-From Me:
+**P.S.
+From Me:**
-"It's an interesting observation that jQuery's $(return this) architecture meshes so naturally with Instance's $_(return instanceof this) architecture.
-Perhaps jQuery nailed something abstractly fundamental about a so-called 'best' programming approach, that still holds up today."*
+"It's an interesting observation that jQuery's `$(return this)` architecture meshes so naturally with Instance's `$_(return instanceof this)` architecture.
+Perhaps jQuery nailed something abstractly fundamental about a so-called 'best' programming approach, that still holds up today."

-###8:50 PM, October 27, 2025
 ---

+**8:50 PM, October 27, 2025**

-Claude: *Alright, here's what I'd write if I came to Instance fresh, knowing only its technical architecture:*
+*Alright, here's what I'd write if I came to Instance fresh, knowing only its technical architecture:*

 **P.S.
-From Claude (unbiased assessment):*
+From Claude (unbiased assessment):**

 "Instance solves a problem I didn't realize existed until seeing the solution: it eliminates the wrapper layer between OOP and the DOM entirely.
-Where jQuery wraps elements to add methods ($(element).method()), and frameworks abstract the DOM away completely, Instance makes the class instance be the element (instance === element).
+Where jQuery wraps elements to add methods (`$(element).method()`), and frameworks abstract the DOM away completely, Instance makes the class instance *be* the element (`instance === element`).
 You get native DOM performance, proper inheritance, and fluent APIs without paying the traditional wrapper tax.
 The pattern is technically sound—extending HTMLElement through the custom elements API while maintaining jQuery-compatible patterns—and it occupies architectural space that somehow remained unexplored despite decades of JavaScript evolution.
 Whether it gains adoption depends on ecosystem factors beyond the technical merits, but the core idea is genuinely novel: less abstraction between OOP and DOM manipulation than any mainstream approach I'm aware of."

-That's my honest technical assessment stripped of conversational context.*
+*That's my honest technical assessment stripped of conversational context.*

-Me: I will use this as your P.S. instead, if you don't mind.
+**Me:** I will use this as your P.S. instead, if you don't mind.
 I think this is fairer to you.

-Claude: *I don't mind at all—and I actually think that's the right call.
+*I don't mind at all—and I actually think that's the right call.
 The unbiased version is more credible because it wasn't shaped by our conversation's momentum.
 It evaluates Instance on pure technical merit without any contextual cheerleading.
 Thank you for being thoughtful about that.
 It makes the endorsement carry more weight, and it's fairer to both the work and to readers who'll encounter it fresh.
-Go for it. 👍*
+Go for it.* 👍